ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 c) Which should you use to measure to angular position of of the pendulum?
 :::

 Recall that the radial acceleration vector always points towards the pivot.
-The tangential acceleration points in the direction of motion (tangential to the circular arc).
+The tangential acceleration points in the direction of motion (tangent to the circular arc).

 Figure 5 shows how the coordinate system for your accelerometer moves with your phone.